carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 We have seen how to process files individually using `fromPath`.
 In Bioinformatics we often want to process files in pairs or larger groups such as read pairs in sequencing.

 Nextflow provides helper method for these common bioinformatics use cases.
-The `fromFilePairs` method create a channel containing a named list (tuple) for every file matching a specific pattern.

-The `fromFilePairs` method creates a channel emitting the file pairs matching a glob pattern provided by the user.
-The matching files are emitted as tuples in which the first element is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).
+The `fromFilePairs` method create a queue channel containing a named list (tuple) for every file matching a specific pattern.
+The first element of the tuple is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).

 ~~~
 filepair_ch = Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')